 The vehicle battery must have a nominal rating of 12 V. Never connect the Radioddity DB25-D to a 24V battery.
-Be sure to use a 12 V vehicle battery that has sufficient current capacity.
+Be sure to use a 12 V vehicle battery that delivers sufficient current.
 If the current to the DB 25-D is insufficient the display may darken during transmission or transmitting output power may drop excessively.